conseilgouz/plg_system_cgwebp_j4/README.md

 When images are updated, their webp images is updated as well.

-Storing created images in media directory has the double advantages to easily locate those images and not save double save them (by making media/plg_system_cgwebp an exception in Akeeba Backup)
+Storing created images in media directory has the double advantages to easily locate those images and not to double save them (by making media/plg_system_cgwebp an exception in Akeeba Backup)

 On your pages, webp images will be displayed, replacing original images.